SlaviMandazhiev/SEM-image-segmentation-wear-quantification-tool/README.md

 - **Adhesion wear**: adhered workpiece material (intermediate intensity)
 - **Substrate**: exposed substrate material (brightest in SEM)

-For a full explanation of the algorithm, segmentation approach, and results, see the project report (PDF).
+For a bit fuller explanation of the algorithm, and segmentation approach see the project report (PDF) in this repo.

 ---